Our First Travel Trailer Road Trip

 Gear selector to D.

 Oh wow, it moves.
+Our first travel trailer road trip has begun!

 The first right turn.
 Very slowly.
 Watching front and right-side mirror, Dave is certain he’ll drag the side of the new rolling motel room on something.
 But no. It’s all right.